geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Just guerdon of the coward, who in strife 780

-** Assails with poison'd arms his foeman's life !"
+** Assails with poison'd arms his foeman's life!"

 The Dolphin warrior in amazement stood,
 And now the steed, and now the falchion view'd;
 The crowd pour on, ungovern'd in their rage,
 And as a dog with pelting stones engage;
 He rais'd his burnish'd helm — a face appears
-By all remember'd, tho' unseen for years !
+By all remember'd, tho' unseen for years!
 Fresh wonder staid the throng, disgrace and shame Could never mingle with Delphino's name.
-" Hear me, oh king ! and by that honour gain'd 790
+" Hear me, oh king! and by that honour gain'd 790

 " In many a dangerous field, and yet unstain'd,
 " My fame shall from this ordeal rise more bright,
-" Or hence I fly self-banish'd from your sight !
+" Or hence I fly self-banish'd from your sight!

 " Thrice have the seasons chang'd, and thrice renew'd, u Since at your royal side in fight 1 stood;